-SEASON SEGMENTS AND SEASON LIMITATIONS (ADOPTED FOR 2020-21 AND REQUIRED)
+SEGMENTS AND SEASON LIMITATIONS (ADOPTED FOR 2020-21 AND REQUIRED)

-- ➤ Each sports and sport-activity season during the 2020-21 school year is defined in three segments. - ➤ The purpose of the segmented approach is to allow for a gradual progression as new and revised procedures are tried and revised, as well as to monitor health statistics in the area of the competing schools - Segment 1 refers to high school competition from the first contest to February 28; - Segment 2 refers to competition from March 1 to April 4, and - Segment 3 refers to competition from April 5 to the beginning of the region. - > The first official practice can be held on December 14, 2020. - Intra-squad scrimmaging may be conducted on the first day of practice. - For 2020-21, two scrimmages will be permitted before the start of the first outdoor contest of the season. - The first official indoor contest can be held on January 18, 2021. - ➤ The first official outdoor contest date is waived from Bylaw 23 to permit schools, where possible, to choose an outdoor meet over an indoor meet during the pandemic. - ➤ The limit of contests for the season (not including postseason) is 19 total contests, not including the two outdoor scrimmages held prior to the first outdoor meet. - > The last official regular season contest can be held on the day prior to the region, unless a waiver is granted due to the early scheduling of a region upon agreement of the teams. - ➤ Postseason play, at this time, is scheduled to begin May 24 with championship play currently scheduled to end the week of June 7.
+- Each sports and sport-activity season during the 2020-21 school year is defined in three segments. - ➤ The purpose of the segmented approach is to allow for a gradual progression as new and revised procedures are tried and revised, as well as to monitor health statistics in the area of the competing schools - Segment 1 as determined approved by the Board of Control refers to high school competition from the first contest to January 17; - Segment 2 refers to competition from January 18 to February 7, and - Segment 3 refers to competition from February 8 to the beginning of the district. - > The first official practice can be held on December 14, 2020. - Intra-squad scrimmaging may be conducted on the first day of practice. - For 2020-21, no scrimmages will be permitted before the start of the first contest of the season or following the first official match. - ➤ The first official contest can be held on January 4, 2021. - ➤ The limit of contests for the season (not including postseason) is 30 with no more than 4 contests in a given week. - ➢ If a school, due to participation in a regular-season multiple-match event (i.e. tournament) exceeds the limit of matches in a given week, such shall not be considered a violation of Bylaw 23 provided the preceding or succeeding week(s) are adjusted to create an appropriate average number of contests per week. - The last official regular season contest can be held on March 13. - Postseason play, at this time, is scheduled to begin March 15 with championship play currently scheduled to end the week of April 5.